 After the situation is resolved, you will hopefully have a customer who is, at the very least, satisfied that they have been heard and had their problem addressed.

-Before you get back to work, its worth taking a couple of minutes to make sure you’re reset back to the way you were before the interaction.
+Before you get back to work, it is worth taking a couple of minutes to make sure you’re reset back to the way you were before the interaction.

 It doesn’t matter how professionally you handle a problem, or how calm you were in doing it, the sheer act of being shouted at triggers your body’s fight-or-flight reflexes; it gets you ready for confrontation.